-Based on the findings of this School Facilities Fee Justification Report ("Report"), the Redlands Unified School District ("District") is justified in collecting there portion of the legal maximum fee (\$3.79) which is \$2.31 per square foot of residential development as authorized by Government Code Section 65995, as future residential development creates a school facility cost impact greater than the legal maximum fee.
-The District is also justified in collecting there portion of the legal maximum fee (\$0.61) which is \$0.37 per square foot of commercial/ industrial development on all categories of commercial/ industrial development.
+Based on the findings of this School Facilities Fee Justification Report ("Report"), the San Ysidro School District ("District") is justified in collecting there portion of the legal maximum fee (\$4.08) which is \$2.49 per square foot of residential development as authorized by Government Code Section 65995, as future residential development creates a school facility cost impact greater than the legal maximum fee.
+The District is also justified in collecting their portion of the legal maximum fee (\$0.66) which is \$0.40 per square foot of commercial/industrial development on all categories of commercial/industrial development.

-The finding of this Report are a based on the following:
+The findings of this Report are based on the following:

-- According to SCAG there are 13,922 residential units planned to be built within the District. - 13,207 of the residential units planned to be built within the District have not mitigated their additional school facilities impact on the school facilities of the District. - These residential units are expected to generate 7,320 students.
-The District expects these students will require the District to construct new school facilities. - Each square foot of future residential development creates an estimated school facility cost impact between \$8.53 \$22.19. - If the District collects their portion of the maximum school fee which is \$2.80, fee revenue will offset between 10.42 27.10 percent of the school facility cost impact of such residential development. - Future commercial/industrial development will create the need for additional school facilities by increasing the number of households within the District and the number of inter-district transfer students. - After accounting for the collection of the maximum school fee from residential development the remaining school facilities cost impact of commercial/industrial development ranges between \$1.34 \$4.13 per square foot depending on the category of development. - If the District collects their portion of the maximum school fee which is \$0.37 per commercial/ industrial square foot, fee revenue will offset between 8.96 13.96 percent of the school facility cost impact of such development.
+- According to SCAG there are 13,589 residential units planned to be built within the District. - 13,271 of the residential units planned to be built within the District have not mitigated their additional school facilities impact on the school facilities of the District. - These residential units are expected to generate 6,966 students.
+The District expects these students will require the District to construct new school facilities. - Each square foot of future residential development creates an estimated school facility cost impact between \$7.81 \$20.35. - If the District collects their portion of the maximum school fee which is \$2.49, fee revenue will offset between 12.23 31.88 percent of the school facility cost impact of such residential development. - Future commercial/industrial development will create the need for additional school facilities by increasing the number of households within the District and the number of inter-district transfer students. - After accounting for the collection of the maximum school fee from residential development the remaining school facilities cost impact of commercial/industrial development ranges between \$0.1462-\$7.96 per square foot depending on the category of development.

+• If the District collects their portion of the maximum school fee which is \$0.40 per commercial/ industrial square foot, fee revenue will offset between 5.03 - 15.50 percent of the school facility cost impact of such development, unless it is categorized as Self-Storage than the maximum school fee justified is \$0.1462 per square foot which will offset 100% of the school facility cost impact.